Overviews - Progress report tour

 Tip: You can also opt to show pupil names in a list below each bar by clicking Show pupil names.
 If any of the bars have grey sections indicating pupils with missing assessments, you can exclude them from the report by selecting Exclude pupils with missing data.

 Now let's try filtering the report and comparing groups of pupils.
 We might want to remove pupils with SEND from the report.
-To do this, click on the Filter Pupils button, choose SEN and select No SEN. The report now contains only those pupils without SEND.
+To do this, click on the Filter Pupils button, choose SEND and select No SEN. The report now contains only those pupils without SEND.

 The next step is to group the data; here I've grouped it by gender.
 Click on the Group Pupils button and select Gender.
-Our report now shows the progress of non-SEND boys and girls in Year 5 between the end of last year and this year:
+Our report now shows the progress of non-SEND boys and girls in Year 5 between the end of last year and this year.

-Tip: There are lots of other filter and grouping options.
+There are lots of other filter and grouping options.
 You can even combine them (e.g. boys that are also summer born).
 You can remove any filter or group from the report by clicking on the 'x' beside the selection.
 Try them out or see our guide here for more!

 Mixing assessment types

-In this next example we are going to compare pupils' KS1 result to their latest assessment.
+In this next example, we are going to compare pupils' KS1 result to their latest assessment.
 This means having different types of assessment selected at either end, in this case the KS1 result (named 'SAT TA' in Insight) compared to a teacher assessment (i.e. 'Main Assessment').

 Note: filters and groups have been removed